 Furthermore, you should use a separate sweepstakes email when entering contests, so that you'll know that any win notifications that come to your other email addresses are not legitimate.

 Some sweepstakes scammers get their email lists by hacking into online databases that have inadequate security to protect your information.
-This is a dangerous, expensive, and high-risk method for hackers to get email addresses compared to any of the other methods listed here, but it happens in some cases.
+This is a difficult, expensive, and high-risk method for hackers to get email addresses compared to any of the other methods listed here, but it happens.

 To protect yourself, check the privacy policies of the websites you use to ensure that personal data is stored securely, and that your information is not kept for longer than is necessary.

-How to Protect Your Email Address from Spam and Scams
+How to Keep Your Email Address Away from Scammers

-Top Methods Scammers Use to Find Email Addresses - And How to Avoid Them
+How Scammers Get Email Addresses and How to Stop Them

-Every day, I receive emails claiming that I've won millions of dollars from a Heineken lottery or because Bill Gates, Mark Zuckerberg, or some other celebrity wants to get rid of some of that cash burning holes in their pockets?
+Have you been receiving emails saying that you have won millions of dollars from a Heineken lottery or because Bill Gates, Mark Zuckerberg, or some other celebrity wants to get rid of some of that cash burning holes in their pockets?
 How do scammers get hold of your personal email address to send you lottery and sweepstakes scams?
 Does it mean that sweepstakes you're entering are selling your information?

 Not necessarily.
-If you have any email address, it will probably receive spam eventually, whether you use it to enter sweepstakes or not.
+Any email address you have is likely to receive some spam, whether you use it to enter sweepstakes or not.
 Here are some of the top methods that scammers and spammers use to find you and how to make it harder for them to add your email address to their lists.